 Your veterinarian is familiar with the facilities and choices available to you and will be able to help.

-It doesn’t hurt to lean on family/friends either at this time.
+When you are managing the loss, it doesn’t hurt to lean on family/friends either at this time.

 You need to grieve, and you’re entitled to do it in whatever way you want to, and take as long as you need to come to terms with your loss.
 Your pet was not ‘just a dog’!